 The following tables provide a guide to the variables.
 The tables can be used either as an index for finding variables by variable code or as an accounting guide to see which variables belong to which categories.

 Not all variables are available or valid for every level and every state.
 For example, "(R34) Total State IG Revenue" and "(R35) Tot Local IG Rev" are not available at the "State and Local" level because that analysis level treats all state and local governments as one observation.
 The table on "Code Validity, by Level and Type of Government" in the Classification Manual conveys the availability of each functional code (the last two digits in Census code) for each level of government.

-These variables are the same as found in the Govt_Finances.mdb file released by Census in previous years.
-This file is available as part of the Census History Data collection, available at https://www.census.gov/programs-surveys/gov-finances/data/historical-data.html.See the Classification Manual for more information.
+These variables are the same as those found in the Census Bureau's State and Local Government Finances historical files, available at https://www.census.gov/programs-surveys/gov-finances/data/historical-data.html.See the Classification Manual for more information.